giacecco/bricklink-helper/README.md

 I could have put custom, more memory-efficient matrix manipulation libraries to the test, and I gave [Math.js](http://mathjs.org/) a shot, but had the same identical problem.
 The most natural thing to do was then to integrate the NodeJS code I had already written with my favourite programming environment for data science: R.

 CRAN's ["task view" on optimisation and mathematical programming](http://cran.r-project.org/web/views/Optimization.html) lists many options.
-The most obvious choice was [linprog](http://cran.r-project.org/web/packages/linprog/index.html).
+The most obvious choice was [linprog](http://cran.r-project.org/web/packages/linprog/index.html), that is a wrapper to the [lp_solve library](https://groups.yahoo.com/neo/groups/lp_solve/info).

 ##Licence